Generation-UK-I/python-modules/TIFC1-PF-05 - If Statements/presentation/if-statements.md

 if there is a croissant,
     Then I will buy the croissant
 ```
-Although this is not syntaxually correct, the concept of an if statement still applies.
+Although the syntax is not technically correct, the concept of an if statement still applies.
 Python will look at that first line of code `if there is a croissant available` and will evaluate whether this is true or false.
-If the statement is evaluated as true, then Python will run the action `Then I will buy the croissant'.
+If the statement is evaluated as true, then Python will run the action `Then I will buy the croissant`.
 If there are no croissants available, then the statement will be evaluated as false and that action will not run.
 Now, let's take a look at an if statement with the correct syntax:

 ```py
 food = input("What would you like to order? \n")